Codename-11/Axiom-Dev/README.md

 searching for a more light-weight solution that could run on a Raspberry Pi without difficulty.
 I'm hoping to gain further understanding of the framework and use it as a blog for my future endavors as I start my journey in computer sciences.

+## License

+This repository and all contents within are protected by the Apache 2.0 license.
+See LICENSE.md.